brandonhyc/note_collection/基础笔记/HTML_CSS_JS/Javascript.md

 2. unshift/shift, modify from the front
 3. splice/slice, splice to remove in-place, slice is substring

-# JS 强制转化

 ### Where to put <script> tag?
 Either head or body.
 But if it is linked to DOM, we have to put it within or after body.

+### What is block scope, local scope, global scope
+* The block scope refers to if/for block where have access to all declared variable within it.
+* The local scope refers to function block where have access to all declared variable within it.
+* The global scope refers to variables can be read in local scope.

+### 必考 let vs var
+var can be read outside the block scope, let can be only read within a block scope.
+In strict mode, let can't redeclare, but var can.

 ### 必考 JS Declarations, Initialization and Hoisting
 1. Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope.
-Function can be called before defines.
+Function can be called before the declaration.
 2. JavaScript only hoists declarations, not initialization (literal expression)

 ```javascript